 Anyone!
 It contains both consumer and professional resources.
 The public database includes a limited selection of articles that are available to all users.
 If you would like to access the full library, please click the “Request an Account” button in the upper right of this page.
 Your request will be reviewed, and when approved, you will receive an email with your login credentials.
 It’s free!

 Does the Eating Disorders Information Gateway contain full-text articles?

 The Gateway is primarily a citation database, with links to publishers and copyright holders.
 Due to copyright and paywalls, not all links are to full-text articles.
 However, whenever legally possible, free links are included.
 Full citation information is included, so articles can be requested through university and public library inter-library loan (ILL) programs.

 Can I contact Millie for help with research?

 Yes!
-Anyone in the eating disorders field can contact Millie here.
+Anyone in the eating disorders field can contact Millie through the “Submit a Request” link on the Gateway website.
 Millie can do literature searches on specific topics and will respond with a list of citations and links.

-How to search for anything on the Eating Disorders Information Gateway
+How do you search on Eating Disorders Information Gateway?

 - Assessment tool = validated diagnostic and assessment tests

 - Book = professional monographs, clinician guides, self-help books, and general books on ED topics